 Depleted Uranium, Not a Problem.
 But Now a Fungal Solution

-Civilians and other species are exposed to depleted uranium not only during war, but via dust in the air around weapons factories and in groundwater near firing test ranges like in Solway, Scotland, where scientists find worms that carry uranium isotopes.
+Humans and other species are exposed to depleted uranium not only during war, but via dust in the air around weapons factories and in groundwater near firing test ranges.
+At a test range in Solway, Scotland scientists find worms carrying uranium isotopes.
 All of this exposure could prove toxic to animals and humans.

-Depleted uranium is not as radioactive as U235 but it is suspected of causing various illnesses, from cancer, immune disorders like Gulf War Syndrome and even birth defects in offspring born of soldiers who inhale or ingest it.
-Research shows that in lab animals, depleted uranium is an immunotoxin, neurotoxin, and teratogen and carcinogen.
-Although the deteriorations in the health of some soldiers seems to show the the dangers of DU, there's limited government recognition of these dangers, from military, medical, and science establishments.
-Even in the face of accumulating evidence and significant public outcry about depleted uranium, militaries give mixed messages about DU safety.
+Depleted uranium is not as radioactive as U235 but it is suspected of causing various illnesses, from cancer, immune disorders like Gulf War Syndrome, and even birth defects in offspring born of soldiers who inhale or ingest it.
+In lab animals, depleted uranium is a teratogen and carcinogen which can affect various mammalian systems.
+Although some point to the deteriorating health of returning soldiers as proof of the dangers, the dangers of DU, governments and militaries, generally don't medical, and recognize the danger.
+Even as evidence accumulates, militaries still claim DU safety.
 The US Department of Defense says:

 • "The health effects of uranium have been studied extensively for over 50 years."